otero-baguer/personal-webpage/content/authors/admin/_index.md

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
-#   form "mailto:your-email@example.com" or "#contact" for contact widget.
+#   form "mailto:otero@math.uni-bremen.de" or "#contact" for contact widget.
 social:
 - icon: envelope
   icon_pack: fas